Skip to content

 He never gets his claws dirty.
 He sends the crew below to run the shakedown — a menacing email, a screenshotted “critical vulnerability,” a Bitcoin wallet address.
 His entire business runs on you not knowing your DMARC record is missing.

-Pay him $500… or pay us $5 and put him out of business.
+Pay him $500… or fix it free and put him out of business.

 Put him out of business →